Docs Menu

 • Procedure

-Atlas lets you restore data from a scheduled or on-demand Cloud Backup.
+Atlas lets you restore data from a scheduled or on-demand Cloud Backup, including snapshots from different projects or organizations.
 The following sections describe restoring from a snapshot without Encryption at Rest using Customer Key Management.
 To restore from a snapshot using Encryption at Rest using Customer Key Management, see Restore from a Snapshot Using Encryption at Rest.

 In addition to the prerequisites, consider the following requirements and limitations when restoring from a scheduled or on-demand Cloud Backup.